ToniWonKanobi/theoveranalyzed.net/posts/2016/6/14/some-thoughts-on-wwdc-16-and-apples-design-inconsistencies.md

 	Generally speaking, their UI animations don't really make sense when observed across the whole of iOS.
 And sometimes it's hard to understand *why* they chose one animation over another.
 Other times, it's not clear *why* they chose different animations for similar user interactions.

 	But what *is* clear is that Apple developers really know how to leverage `CoreAnimation` to make some pretty awesome animations. iOS 10 is no exception to this rule.
-I love all the new bouncy and friendly animations accompanying many of the new Snapchat-like iMessage features.
+I love all the new bouncy and friendly animations accompanying many of the new Snapchat-like Messages features.

 	I believe *this* is what Jony Ive's design direction is all about.
 I just wish they would apply the same level of thoughtfulness that they do to animations, to the design language of the OS as a whole.
 [^2]: It reminds me of [Bloomberg][a].